zhwaang/zhwaang.github.io/_pages/about.md

 ---

 ### Biography
 Zhenhua Wang received the bachelor’s degree in 2007, and the master’s degree in 2010, both from Northwest A&F University, China.
-He received a Ph.D. in computer vision in 2014 from The University of Adelaide, Adelaide, SA, Australia.
+He received a Ph.D. in computer vision in 2014 from The University of Adelaide, Adelaide, SA, Australia, under supervision of Prof. Javen Qinfeng Shi, Prof. Anton van den Hengel and Assoc Prof. Anthony Dick.
 His research interests include computer vision and statistical machine learning.